druxt/druxt.js/README.md

 - Drupal path alias and redirect compatible router.
 - Entity / Field render system powered by Drupal display modes.
 - Block render system with support for regions and custom content blocks.
-- Views and View blocks.
+- Views and Views blocks.
 - On-demand JSON API resource engine with Vuex.
 - Breadrumbs, Menus, Search API and more.